usehenri/henri/examples/socketio-authentication/README.md

-# REST signup and login
+# Socket.io signup and login

 ## How to use